fuaadabdullah/RizzkTerminal/README.md

 Protect `main` with required status checks and at least one code review.
 Only merge when CI is green so the automation remains trustworthy.

+## Merge conflict playbook

+Conflicts usually appear when mobile Obsidian edits and desktop automation both touch the vault.
+When it happens, follow [`docs/conflict-playbook.md`](docs/conflict-playbook.md) for the quick resolution recipe: sync `main`, rebase (or merge), keep upstream copies of infrastructure files, keep this branch’s application code, and finish with a `pre-commit`/`pytest` sweep before pushing.
+The playbook also captures the `merge=ours` seatbelt to keep the vault from starting new fights.

 Ship the checklist once—after that you can iterate on code or notes and let the automations keep everything synchronised.